imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

   - `DIV`, `SDIV`, `MOD`, `SMOD`, `ADDMOD`, `MULMOD` However, the magnitude of the discount is different across different EVMs.
    As a general trend, `geth` seems to be faster than `evmone` for the trivial cases.
-4. The remainder of the OPCODEs don't seem to have a consistent pricing.
+4. The remainder of the OPCODEs don't seem to have consistent pricing.
 Within this group, we can make some soft statements about the visible trends:
   - comparison OPCODEs are faster in `evmone` than in `geth`
   - arithmetic OPCODEs are faster in `geth` than in `evmone`, but there are exceptions
   - stack manipulation OPCODEs are faster in `evmone` than in `geth`